cambridge-cares/CitiesKG/agents/README.md

 ### Install and Build

+1. Additional dependencies used by agents are JPS_BASE_LIB and AsynchronousWatcherService, which provided by the *TheWorldAvatar* (TWA) project.
+Both dependencies need to be compiled and installed to the .m2 repository.
+You may skip this step if both dependencies have been set up before.

+Clone the TWA project from the [TWA repository](https://github.com/cambridge-cares/TheWorldAvatar) and checkout to 'main' branch.

+Run the command *mvn clean install -DskipTests* on the corresponding directories where the POM file is found.
+* JPS_BASE_LIB project can be found in the [JPS_BASE_LIB directory](https://github.com/cambridge-cares/TheWorldAvatar/tree/develop/JPS_BASE_LIB).
+* AsynchronousWatcherService project can be found in the [AsynchronousWatcherService directory](https://github.com/cambridge-cares/TheWorldAvatar/tree/develop/AsynchronousWatcherService).

-1. The build requires two dependencies, which are provided through the installation of two local jars to the .m2 repoistory.
+2. The build requires two dependencies, which are provided through the installation of two local jars to the .m2 repoistory.
 Go the main project directory "CitiesKG" (not "agents") and execute the initialization step to install the two local jars.

 ```
 cd <main project directory>